-Recently, we were asked this question by one of our Mason-McBride clients and we thought we would share the answer for our readers.
+Recently, we were asked this question by one of our Mason-McBride clients, and we thought we would share the answer with our readers.

-There are a lot of things that go into homeowners and auto insurance rates, one of them being credit.
+Many things go into homeowners and auto insurance rates, one of them being credit.
 We’ve heard a lot of complaints from people who don’t like the fact that insurance companies use credit in their underwriting.
-Some people have absolutely no idea that it’s used in the rate at all.
+Some people have no idea that it’s used in the rate at all.

 At the end of the day, though, there’s not much we can do about it.
 Insurance companies have been using credit in their rates for decades, and that’s not likely to change.

-By the way, insurance companies don’t pull your credit like a mortgage company or credit card company does.
-There is no negative impact on your credit as a result of an insurance company looking at it.
-When we say “pull” what we mean is that the insurance company is doing what’s called a soft inquiry, which is not the same thing as having your credit pulled (hard inquiry).
+By the way, insurance companies don’t pull your credit like a mortgage company, or credit card company does.
+There is no negative impact on your credit due to an insurance company looking at it.
+When we say “pull,” we mean that the insurance company is doing what’s called a soft inquiry, which is not the same thing as having your credit pulled (hard inquiry).

 It’s important to understand that insurance companies don’t continuously check or monitor your credit.
-Usually, they only check it when you first get a proposal and/or sign up with them in the very beginning.
-This means that if your credit score increases (or decreases) your insurance company does not automatically know about it.
+Usually, they only check it when you first get a proposal and sign up with them in the very beginning.
+This means that if your credit score increases (or decreases), your insurance company does not automatically know about it.

 So, to our client’s question of whether or not his increased credit score will lower his rates, the answer is: not automatically.
-What has to be done on our side as the agent is to contact the insurance carrier and ask them to do what’s commonly referred to as a “re-score”.
-This is when the insurance company can re-run the person’s credit (soft inquiry) to see if there is any positive bearing on the rate.
+What has to be done on our side as the agent is to contact the insurance carrier and ask them to do what’s commonly referred to as a “re-score.”
+This is when the insurance company can re-run the person’s credit (soft inquiry) to see any positive bearing on the rate.

-This isn’t something that the insurance company is going to let the agency do every single year, so it’s not worth even asking unless there has been a significant change in your credit score, and only you as the client would know if that was the case.
+This isn’t something that the insurance company will let the agency do every year, so it’s not worth asking unless there has been a significant change in your credit score, and only you, as the client, would know if that was the case.